klaertus/wireless/README.md

 # wireless

-This module is a copy from https://github.com/joshvillbrandt/wireless, with disconnect() function and dynamic ip allocation added.
+This module is a copy from https://github.com/joshvillbrandt/wireless, with disconnect() function and dynamic ip allocation added for only wpa-supplicant driver.